marialma/ABM-synth-data/README.md

 ## maternal health outcomes
 using maternal health outcomes as a test case. see dag.png

 `pregnancy_model.R` is the current model.
 It's a fairly basic and straightforward agent based model.
+It also throws away a large fraction of its records in order to simulate real life missing-ness of data.
+The output right now is "one line per visit".

 ## to do